renaldst/TrustWalletHomework/src/test/java/README.md

 To open the project use pom.xml file or import it from the GitHub in your IDE

-The framework also consists of a folder "trust_wallet" which has Trust Wallet Android App test cases for wallet creation and a Test Plan.
+The framework also consists of a folder "trust_wallet" (TrustWalletHomework->src->test->trust_wallet) which has Trust Wallet Android App test cases for wallet creation and a Test Plan.